A guide to Connecticut probate laws.

 Every will must be signed by two credible witnesses who witness the testator’s signature in person.

 Yes, but unless there are two other disinterested witnesses the inheritance will be void.
+Read more about beneficiaries of a will.

 Create your will today.